bl-rd/bl-rd-archive/content/about.md

 ## Work

-Currently, I work as a full-stack developer in a small team at {{<external-link href="https://www.lancaster.ac.uk">}}Lancaster University{{</external-link>}} (one of {{<external-link href="https://www.theguardian.com/education/ng-interactive/2018/may/29/university-league-tables-2019">}}the top 10 universities in the UK{{</external-link>}}, don't you know).
-We build internal apps and APIs for our students and staff, such as the {{<external-link href="https://portal.lancaster.ac.uk/intranet/news">}}Staff Intranet{{</external-link>}} and {{<external-link href="https://portal.lancaster.ac.uk/portal/news">}}Student Portal{{</external-link>}}.
+Currently, I work as a full-stack developer in a small team at [Lancaster University](https://www.lancaster.ac.uk) (one of [the top 10 universities in the UK](https://www.theguardian.com/education/ng-interactive/2018/may/29/university-league-tables-2019), don't you know).
+We build internal apps and APIs for our students and staff, such as the [Staff Intranet](https://portal.lancaster.ac.uk/intranet/news) and [Student Portal](https://portal.lancaster.ac.uk/portal/news).
 Our current technology stack is Vue.js, .NET WebAPI and SQL Server.

 ## Not work

 Doing dad-things takes up most of my non-work time.
 While this is awesome, I try and do other (non-code related!) things too

 I'm really into climbing, having had a late start to the sport a few years ago.
 Of late, I've also been trying to get back into playing the guitar after an extended foray in drumming.
-Occasionally I kid myself into thinking that I can still skateboard (I can't), and find myself really relating to {{<external-link href="https://pkewx3.bandcamp.com/track/mid-20s-skateboarder-4" title="Mid-20's Skateboarder by Pkew Pkew Pkew">}}this song{{</external-link>}} by Pkew Pkew Pkew (early&ndash;thirties and mid&ndash;twenties are practically the same thing, aren't they?).
+Occasionally I kid myself into thinking that I can still skateboard (I can't), and find myself really relating to [this song](https://pkewx3.bandcamp.com/track/mid-20s-skateboarder-4 "Mid-20s Skateboarder") by Pkew Pkew Pkew (early&ndash;thirties and mid&ndash;twenties are practically the same thing, aren't they?).

 You can get a better idea of what I'm up to _right now_ on [my now page](/now).